 It suddenly made sense, I'd hate going out to restaurants with huge menus as id never know what to choose.
 The same worked with designing logos.
 If I gave the business owner too many choices, they got confused about which one to go with.

 I went straight on to The Body Coach website, I could now see he was doing exactly the same in the fitness industry.
 Joe had one product he sold that he'd perfected with time.
 To date (4 years later), he still sells that single product, It's been so perfectly fined tuned that his customers follow the steps and end up seeing results to which his business too gets noticed, remembered, and shared.

-I had been so busy studying the tactics, what they posted of social media, what wording they had used (thinking there was some SEO terminology secret).
+I had been so busy studying the tactics, what they posted on social media, and what wording they had used (thinking there was some SEO terminology secret).
 I completely missed the strategy behind the business model.
 I was in the mindset, that the more I offered, the more business I can attract.
-Whereas in fact, I had to do the total opposite and niche down to a specific service offering to then be recognised as the specialist.
+Whereas in fact, I had to do the total opposite and niche down to a specific service offering to then be recognised as a specialist.
 I needed a business strategy.

 If you have a solution to a problem and it's in demand then you have a business idea.
 The greater the problem solved, the greater your business will be!

-My response to that is I believe you… now let see how much we can sell.
+My response to that is I believe you… now let's see how much we can sell.